Was this page helpful?

 To define the initial auto-scaling policy when creating a new cluster, configure the options in Data Center Scaling Policy.

 Instance Family - Specifies the instance family to be used for auto-scaling.
 X Cloud clusters are auto-scaled within one predefined instance family.
-The default is i3en.
+The default is i8g storage-optimized Amazon EC2 instance family based on ARM64 processors (Graviton).

 Instance Type - Specifies instance types to be used for auto-scaling.
 By default, all instance types within a given family can be used when auto-scaling a cluster to ensure maximum storage utilization.